 Work experience provides many benefits, giving you skills and experience that will allow you stand out to potential employers as well as helping you choose the right sector to work in.

-Below are just a few examples of the way you can benefit from undertaking work experience and work placements.
+Below are just a few examples of how you can benefit from undertaking work placements.
 Whether you're doing a week-long stint or a year in industry you'll be gaining skills that will make you much more employable.

 Work experience equips you with certain soft skills such as team working, communication skills and commercial awareness, all of which are sought after by employers, especially at a graduate level.